seanoshea/FuzzyMatchingSwift/README.md

 ```

 ### Providing a confidence level
 A confidence level allows client code to understand how likely the fuzzy searching algorithm is to find a pattern within a host String. `confidenceScore` returns a Double which indicates how confident we are that the pattern can be found in the host String.
 A low value (0.001) indicates that the pattern is likely to be found.
-A high value (0.999) indicates that the pattern is not likely to
+A high value (0.999) indicates that the pattern is not likely to be found.
 ```swift
 "Stacee Lima".confidenceScore("SL") // returns 0.5
 "abcdef".confidenceScore("g") // returns nil